KaikyM/Arduino-HC-SR04-Ultrasonic-Sensor/README.md

 # Arduino-HC-SR04-Ultrasonic-Sensor

 ## Contextualization
-In this experiment, an LED on pin 12 will be controlled by the button on digital pin 13 (LED_BUILTIN).
-When the button is pressed, the LED should turn on, and when it is released, the LED should turn off.(-Second Option- When the button is pressed again, it should turn off the LED, and so on, repeatedly.)
+In this experiment, an LED will be turned on by pressing a button.
+Please note that no ports will be used and no code will be written.

 ## Components:
 - 1 - Arduino Uno R3